Gathering dirty eggs? Here's how I get clean eggs from the nest boxes

 Clean eggs from the nest box

-When a hen lays an egg it starts out clean.
+When a hen lays an egg it comes out of the cloaca clean though slightly wet from the bloom.
 In order to keep it that way a few other factors come into play.
 Unfortunately unless it's really muddy outside, the 'dirt' on the eggs is probably poop.
-Here are the different factors you can control to keep your hens eggs from getting poopy.

 Enough nest boxes